eLn86/spc-backend/README.md

 # Scrabble Points Calculator Kotlin REST API backend

-This is a REST API backend built with Kotlin and Spring Boot, designed to allow users to save their scores and also return the top 10 scores via API response to the spc-web frontend.
+This is a REST API backend built with Kotlin, Spring Boot and Gradle, designed to allow users to save their scores and also return the top 10 scores via API response to the spc-web frontend.
 It uses PostgreSQL for data persistence, incorporates Swagger for API documentation, and supports Docker for easy setup and deployment.